jazlynhellman/jazlynhellman/README.md

 Check out my (pre-print) article on ["Generating GitHub Repository Descriptions: A Comparison of Manual and Automated Approaches"](https://arxiv.org/abs/2110.13283)!
 (2021)

 My work was accepted as a Late Breaking Work paper to the CHI2021 conference.
 Take a look at my paper ["Facilitating Asynchronous Participatory Design of Open Source Software: Bringing End Users into the Loop"](https://dl.acm.org/doi/10.1145/3411763.3451643) and my [teaser video](https://www.youtube.com/watch?v=_A_Ci6qpj8c&ab_channel=ACMSIGCHI)!

+# Design and Art

+Below you will find links to some of my designs, prototypes, and artwork.
+This is a mixture of work I've done for academic and personal purposes, but I'm excited for you to have a look at both!

 ## Design Portfolio :black_nib:
 <!-- My design portfollio can be seen [here](). -->